syncfusion-content/angular-docs/angular/Spreadsheet/Getting-Started.md

 ## Initialize Spreadsheet

-The Sreadsheet component can be created with prefix of `ej-`.The code example for defining controls in Angular is as follows,
+The Spreadsheet component can be created with prefix of `ej-`.The code example for defining controls in Angular is as follows,

 {% highlight html %}